Living with ADHD, common symptoms

 If you’re reading the above symptoms and questioning whether you may have ADHD then you can take our free online pre-assessment to help determine if a formal in-person assessment would be the right, next step for you.

-Once you have completed the pre-assessment, if your results indicate you may have ADHD, The ADHD Nurse will be in touch to arrange an appointment for an assessment, if you wish.
+Once you have completed the pre-assessment, if your results indicate you may have ADHD and you wish to proceed with an assessment, the first step is to complete our referral form below.

 How ADHD affects real people